-The need for independent model comparison studies was met by Trigg et al. (2016b) and Aerts et al. (2020) who compared GFM output in Africa and China respectively.
-These studies compared the output of multiple GFMs, finding large disagreement between the modelled flood extents.
-Both studies also found large variations in calculated exposure.
-However, differences in exposure calculated by the GFMs were found to be influenced just as much by different model forcing and resolution as by differences in river network size.
+ies also found large variations in calculated exposure.
+However, differences in exposure calculated by the GFMs were found to be influenced just as much by different model forcings and resolutions as by differences in river network size.
 Uncertainty in GFMs needs to be explored across the model cascade to identify where the models need to improve.
-Studies such as Zhou et al. (2020), which explores uncertainty in model forcing; and this study, which explores uncertainties in river network size, are important steps in directing future model development.
+Studies such as that of Zhou et al. (2021), which explores uncertainty in model forcing, and this study, which explores uncertainties in river network size, are important steps in directing future model development.

 Granularity of input data is the main obstacle to increasing river network size in GFMs.
-The terrain data in all these models, which strongly influences their performance, is derived from the Shuttle Radar and Topography Mission (SRTM), a mission over two decades old (Farr et al., 2007).
-New, 1 arc second resolution (~30 m at the equator) global DEMs have recently been released by both the National and Aeronautics and Space Administration (NASA) and the European Space Agency (ESA).
-The ESA DEM is particularly important as its elevation is based on newer satellite data from TanDEM-X. A new method for deriving an elevation map from satellite images has also been developed by Google, capable of generating DEMs at 1m resolution (Nevo, 2019).
+The terrain data in all these models, which strongly influence their performance, are derived from the Shuttle Radar and Topography Mission (SRTM), a mission over two decades old (Farr et al., 2007).
+New, 1 arcsec resolution (~ 30 m at the Equator) global DEMs have recently been released by both the National Aeronautics and Space Administration (NASA) and the European Space Agency (ESA).
+The ESA DEM is particularly important as its elevation is based on newer satellite data from TanDEM-X. A new method for deriving an elevation map from satellite images has also been developed by Google, capable of generating DEMs at 1 m resolution (Nevo, 2019).
 Whether it is terrain or climatology data, new and improved methods are constantly being developed and better datasets are being released.
 There is scope in the near future for increasing river network size in GFMs.
-This comes at a computational cost, however; whether it's the use of a higher resolution DEM or the exponential increase in number of rivers to model when the threshold river size is reduced.
+This comes at a computational cost, however, whether it is the use of a higher-resolution DEM or the exponential increase in the number of rivers to model when the threshold river size is reduced.
 Understanding where the representation of smaller rivers is needed most, namely in areas of high exposure, would streamline the future development of GFMs, targeting improvements in areas where flood risk is highest.